sharafialireza/myWork/README.md

 * python requests library - this is required for submitting multiple requests to the api server.
 You can run `pip install requests`
 * python pandas - open source data analysis and manipulation tool, built on top of the Python programming language.
 * python matplotlib - is a multi-platform data visualization library built on NumPy arrays for plotting 2D plots of arrays
+* python numpy - NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays
+* python argparse - The argparse module makes it easy to write user-friendly command-line interfaces

 ## Running the application as a docker container